gridbugs/ocaml-ecosystem-surprises/index.md

 it because I love programming in OCaml.
 I also love programming in Rust and use it for many personal projects.
 My comparisons between OCaml and Rust are mostly facetious.
-I know there are more people working on Rust than OCaml and it has momentum on its side being relatively young and hip.
+I know there are more people working on Rust than OCaml and it has momentum on its side being relatively young and cool.
 The opinions I express here are my own and not those of Tarides or the (other) dune developers.

 ## Linking Against Native Libraries